ykostov/biblio_fetch/README.md

 - Default cookies are provided but may not work for all books
 - If download fails, you'll need to provide fresh cookies from your browser

-#### How to Get Fresh Cookies:
+#### How to Extract Fresh Cookies:

+**Chrome:**
+1. Navigate to the book viewer page (the actual page where you can see the book)
+2. Press F12 (or Ctrl+Shift+I) to open Developer Tools
+3. Select the "Application" tab
+4. In the left sidebar, expand "Cookies" and click on the website domain
+5. Look for two specific cookies:
+   - `JSESSIONID` - The server session identifier
+   - `dspacc` - The authentication token specific to this digital library
+6. Copy the value of each cookie (not the name)

+**Firefox:**
-1. Open your browser and navigate to the book viewer page
+1. Navigate to the book viewer page
 2. Press F12 to open Developer Tools
+3. Select the "Storage" tab
+4. Click on "Cookies" in the left sidebar
+5. Find and note the values for `JSESSIONID` and `dspacc`

+**Safari:**
+1. First enable Developer Tools: Safari → Preferences → Advanced → "Show Develop menu"
+2. Navigate to the book viewer
+3. Click Develop → Show Web Inspector
-3. Go to Application tab (Chrome) or Storage tab (Firefox)
+4. Go to the "Storage" tab
+5. Under "Cookies", find the two authentication tokens

+**Edge:**
+1. Navigate to the book viewer page
+2. Press F12 to open Developer Tools
+3. Select the "Application" tab
-4. Select Cookies from the left sidebar
+4. Expand "Cookies" in the left sidebar and click on the website
 5. Find and copy the values for `JSESSIONID` and `dspacc`

 ## Examples